chef/chef-web-docs/chef_master/source/vmware.rst

 InSpec
 =====================================================

-We have an inspec plugin that verifies the vCenter and ESXi VMware stack.
+The InSpec VMware plugin is used to verify the vCenter and ESXi VMware stack.

 inspec-vmware
 -----------------------------------------------------